Fundament-Software/scopes/doc/intro.rst

   ``mingw64/mingw-w64-x86_64-libffi``, ``mingw64/mingw-w64-x86_64-cmake``
   and ``make``.
 * Nice to have: ``mingw-w64-x86_64-gdb``
-* You also need github checkouts of
-  `SPIRV-Tools <https://github.com/KhronosGroup/SPIRV-Tools>`_ and
-  `SPIRV-Cross <https://github.com/KhronosGroup/SPIRV-Cross>`_ (into the workspace folder).
+* You also need the latest source distributions of `SPIRV-Tools <https://github.com/KhronosGroup/SPIRV-Tools>`_ and `SPIRV-Cross <https://github.com/KhronosGroup/SPIRV-Cross>`_ (into the workspace folder).
 * Lastly, you need a build of `GENie <https://github.com/bkaradzic/GENie>`_ (binaries available on the page).
-* Check SPIRV-Tools build instructions to verify that its dependency on SPIRV headers is satisfied.
+* Check SPIRV-Tools' build instructions to verify that its dependency on SPIRV headers is satisfied.
 Build SPIRV-Tools using
   ``mkdir build && cd build && cmake .. -G "MSYS Makefiles" -DCMAKE_BUILD_TYPE=Release && make``
   in ``scopes-repo/SPIRV-Tools``.
 * SPIRV-Cross does not have to be built.
-* In the base directory, run ``genie gmake`` once to generate the project Makefiles.
+* In the workspace folder, run ``genie gmake`` once to generate the project Makefiles.
 * To build in debug mode, run ``make -C build``.
 For release mode, use ``make -C build config=release``.
 * There should now be a ``scopes.exe`` executable in the `bin` folder.
 * For the clang bridge to work properly, copy or link `clang/lib/clang/4.0.x/include` to `scopes-repo/lib/clang/include`.
-* For a fresh rebuild, just remove the ``build`` directory before running make.
+* For a fresh rebuild, just remove the `build` directory before running ``make`` again.

 Building Scopes on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^